-Established in 2013, the Medication Management Program (MMP) is home to pharmacists, student pharmacists and certified pharmacy technicians who provide telehealth medication management services designed to reduce health care costs and improve medication use.
+Established in 2013, the Institute of Therapeutic Innovations and Outcomes (ITIO) Medication Management Program (MMP) is home to pharmacists, student pharmacists and certified pharmacy technicians who provide telehealth medication management services designed to reduce health care costs and improve medication use.

 Medication use is becoming more complex - patients are often dealing with a number of chronic conditions managed by several providers.
 Numerous medications may often be filled at multiple pharmacies and MMP helps millions of patients manage this complex situation through personal coaching from medication experts.